Joran Gerbet

 Joran Gerbet (born 30 June 2001) is a French professional footballer who plays as a defensive midfielder for Major League Soccer club Orlando City.

+Gerbet spent his last three years of youth football in the academy of AJ Auxerre before moving to the United States to attend university and join the Oregon State Beavers, whom he spent two seasons with.
+Gerbet then transferred schools and joined the Clemson Tigers, with whom he won the 2023 ACC men's soccer tournament.
+Gerbet was picked 27th overall in the 2025 MLS SuperDraft by Orlando City, and the team opted to sign him to his first professional contract in mid-February 2025.

 Early career

 Gerbet was born in Saint-Laurent-du-Pape in the Ardèche department of France and joined the AJ Auxerre academy after playing in the youth ranks of FC Eyrieux Embroye, Rhône Crussol Foot 07, and Olympique de Valence, but later moved to the United States and attended Oregon State University where he joined the school's soccer team.

 Oregon State Beavers

 On 27 August 2021, Gerbet made his college debut with the Oregon State Beavers in a 3–0 win at the Denver Pioneers and played the full match.
 On 3 October, Gerbet provided his first goal contribution when he provided an assist to Adrian Molina-Diaz's opening goal of a 2–0 victory at the San Diego State Aztecs.
 Gerbet scored his first collegiate goal, the second of a 3–2 win over the Washington Huskies on 22 October.
 By the end of Gerbet's first season with the Oregon State Beavers he contributed two goals and two assists across 20 games and was given the Pac-12 Conference Men's Soccer Freshman of the Year award.

 In Gerbet's second and final season with the Oregon State Beavers he tallied a further two assists across 16 appearances and was given the Pac-12 Conference Men's Soccer Player of the Year award.